spidasoftware/schema/doc/apis/analysisAPI.md

 ### Updating Jobs

 Update job(s) before they have been started.
+This will remove the existing job and add a new job with a new id to the queue.

 #### URL